nxp-imx/pyarmnn-release/README.md

 #### Running examples

-For a more complete Arm NN experience, there is a couple of examples located in the examples folder, which require requests, PIL and maybe some other python modules.
-You may install those using pip.
+For a more complete Arm NN experience, there is a couple of examples located in the examples folder, which require requests, PIL and maybe some other Python3 modules depending on your image.
+You may install the missing modules using pip3.

-To run these examples you may simply execute them using the python interpreter.
+To run these examples you may simply execute them using the Python3 interpreter.
 There are no arguments and the resources are downloaded by the scripts:
 ```bash
 $ python3 tflite_mobilenetv1_quantized.py
 ```